HPI-BP2017N2/Matcher/README.md

 # Matcher [![Build Status](https://travis-ci.org/HPI-BP2017N2/Matcher.svg?branch=master)](https://travis-ci.org/HPI-BP2017N2/Matcher)
 The matcher is a microservice component, which finds counterparts of parsed offers in the idealo offer database.
 It is written in Java and uses the Spring framework.
-It has no REST interface.

 ## Getting started
 ### Prerequisites